dedeepyag/navi-assignment/README.md

 Assumptions/Validations/Notes:
 1. Used the same geektrust word for the finally built jar according to the instructions
 2. Given input in the question file is not formatted properly.
-   I am assuming only space to be the delimiter and parse accordingly
+   Accommodated both space and double space as delimiters to be able to run the tests.
 3. Question mentioned both stdin as input and text file as input in different places - considering input from text file and output printed on stdout
 4. Time is considered to be in default time zone of the system and converted to